JetBrains/lets-plot/docs/geocoding.md

 0 |297677  |usa     |United States
 1 |2856251 |canada  |Canada
 ```
-More complex geocoding queries can be created with the help of the `Geocoder` object by chaining its various methods in order to specify
-how to handle geocoding ambiguities.
+More complex queries can be created in order to specify how to handle geocoding ambiguities.

 For example:
 ```python